How Much Does it Cost to Install or Replace a Dishwasher?

 The next thing to look at when calculating your dishwasher installation costs is the price of the labor.
 Many homeowners will need a professional to come and hook up their dishwashers to water supplies, drain lines and electrical outlets.
 HomeGuide says you should expect to pay around $150 to $350 (CAD 205 to CAD 478) in labor costs to install your new dishwasher, although it could cost as much as $300 to $1,300 (CAD 410 to CAD 1,775) if you require extra plumbing or electrical work.

 Factors That Increase Dishwasher Installation Costs

 Dishwasher installation costs vary so much because of the wide range of available features.
-Pricier models tend to have a lot of high-tech options, like custom-wash cycles and smartphone-syncing capability.
+Pricier models tend to have a lot of high-tech options, such as custom-wash cycles and smartphone-syncing capability.
 In some cases, you may be paying extra for style, with trendier top control designs or unusual colors resulting in higher price tags.

 A more functional reason for cost differences is the materials the dishwasher is made from.
 A major difference between dishwasher models is whether the interior is made of plastic or stainless steel.
 Dishwashers made of metal are better able to resist corrosion and high heat, and metal also results in a quieter and more energy-efficient washer.

 When hiring someone to install the dishwasher, it's important to ensure they're familiar with some of these features.
 You want the dishwasher installed correctly and ready to operate as soon as the job is done.
 Some professionals may charge more for extra services that will get you there.

 So, How Much Should You Spend on Dishwasher Installation?